SelinZ/CourseraIBM-Applied-AI-Specialization/README.md

-# Flask---Coursera

-Practice of using Python & Flask while completing the IBM AI Developer Professional Certificate on Coursera.
+# Coursera IBM Applied AI Specialization

+While completing that course, I get to complete several hands-on assignments on the following topics:

+Reading and Writing From Files
+Working with Different Formats
+Pandas
+Numpy
-Hands-on Lab: Static Code Analysis
+Static Code Analysis with Pylint
-Hands-on Lab: Practice Session and Assignment on Unit Testing
+Practice Session and Assignment on Unit Testing
+APIs
+Web Scraping
+Requests HTTP